ObjectManagementGroup/mdsa-tools/README.md

 To Generate LaTeX
 -----------------

-`md2LaTeX.py` will be installed in your executable paths by `pip`, so this should be runnable from any location.
-It is often convenient to do so in the directory that contains the model's .mdzip file, the MyModel.config file, and the directory for LaTeX output.
+`md2LaTeX` will be installed in your executable paths by Python's `setuptools`, so this should be runnable from any location.
+It is often convenient to do so while in the directory that contains the model's .mdzip file, the MyModel.config file, and the directory for LaTeX output.

-`md2LaTeX.py --config MyModel.config`
+`md2LaTeX --config MyModel.config`

 The results will be in the output directories specified in MyModel.config.